matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 Maybe when we first started out we wanted to be the team that sells as many thirst-quenching vessels to as many thirsty customers for as cheaply as possible.

-But through talking to users and experimenting with  various solutions we find that there’s a very specific and very valuable subset of customers that will pay through the nose to have their needs met.
+But in talking to users and experimenting with various solutions we find that there’s a very specific and very valuable subset of customers that will pay even more to have those needs met.

 It’s not necessarily about either strategy being good or bad, but maybe we find that one is more profitable for us.